|

 3.2 Match Officials

 The size of the match officials’ dressing room must be a minimum of [A-B: 6] [A-G: 4] square metres, excluding shower and toilet areas.
-[B-G: When new dressing rooms are being constructed the match officials’ room should be a minimum of 6 square metres in size, excluding shower and toilet areas].
+[B-H: When new dressing rooms are being constructed the match officials’ room should be a minimum of 6 square metres in size, excluding shower and toilet areas].
 Each match officials’ dressing room must have the following:

-- At least 1 shower and 1 wash basin (both with hot and cold running water)
+- 1 wash hand basin (A-F: both with hot and cold running water)

-- At least 1 WC
+- At least 1 WC in a cubicle

 Provision should be made for separate dressing rooms for both male and female match officials.
 Where new dressing rooms are being constructed or existing ones are being re-designed, separate purpose built facilities for both male and female match officials must be provided.